 4.Giving vs. Taking.
 The popular worldview is to look out for no. 1 (That’s you).
 The Biblical perspective is to give and it’s a given on to you.
-Hugh Jones, a former bank CEO with productivity problems said everything turn around when he reluctantly got his people involved in Habit for Humanity, the United Way and Ronald Mc Donald house.
+Hugh Jones, a former bank CEO with productivity problems said everything turns around when he reluctantly got his people involved in Habit for Humanity, the United Way, and Ronald Mc Donald house.
 The bitterness and jealousy in the office went away as they volunteered together and rolled up their sleeves to help others.
 They gained a respect for one another and learned

 To be friends, serve others and one another.

-The result, teamwork and compassion in the office emerged.
+The result, teamwork, and compassion in the office emerged.
 Productivity problems went away and Hugh was touched and personally changed from the inside out.

 friends in need.

 Employees bring their marriage, fear, addiction and financial issues to work and in a Christian business culture, healing can take place.
 People of faith create good companies and good companies make more money.